 Speaking of your critical information, it’s time to segregate your backups.
 I mentioned earlier that the methods in ransomware are maturing and this is one way.
 People think that they don’t need to pay the ransom because they can use their backup.
 However, the ransomware has found its way to the backup too.
 Make sure that all backups are on different networks and cannot be affected in an attack.
 Other actions to take here would be to start user training to avoid things like phishing attacks and institute multi-factor authentication for password resets to help keep your users information safe.

-Detect: Here is where your network threat-detection analysis comes into play in order to see where or what devices have been affected.
+Here is where your network threat-detection analysis comes into play in order to see where or what devices have been affected.
 Did this machine have an IoC?
 What access did that expose?
-By using this information together with Vulnerability Management and IAM, you can also see when the infection happened, how it happened and who is affected.
+By using this information, you can also see when the infection happened, how it happened and who is affected.

 So, is the hype and the press around this newest WannaCry attack valid?
 Of course.
 It was the largest only for systems infected ransomware attack to date and hit over 150 countries.
 Raising awareness about ransomware helps keep things like phishing attacks top of mind and keep your employees from falling for them.
 However, if this attack does anything for the future it proves that this threat is real and the time to act is now.

-Don't want to wait?
-I understand.
-Click here to request a custom demo of our cyberescurity solutions and see how Core Security can help deter, detect, remediate and validate threats in your network.
+Request a custom demo to see how Core Security can help deter, detect, remediate and validate threats in your network.